 5.2 In Key Stage 1, children routinely hand in their contact books at the start of the day, whereby the Teaching Assistant will check to see if a message has been written (this is indicated because the book is open within the plastic case).

 5.3 Within Key Stage 2, pupils are encouraged to take more responsibility for themselves and will only hand in a message to the teacher if parents or careers have sent in a message.
-Alternatively, parents and careers may email a message into school via admin@bowdevon.sch.uk .
+Alternatively, parents and careers may email a message into school via admin@bowdevon.sch.uk

 5.4 If a matter is brought to the attention of a staff member, they may be unable to investigate it or respond in detail immediately, but will endeavour to do so within 5 normal working days.